lesmanapta/mandahNIHDEK/README.md

 ## Getting Started

-To get started with the project, follow these steps:

-1. Clone the repository: `git clone https://github.com/username/repository.git`
-2. Install dependencies: `npm install` for JS dependencies and `composer install` for PHP dependencies.
-3. Configure the environment: Set up your environment variables and configuration files.
-4. Run the application: Use the appropriate commands for your chosen framework.

 ## Contributing

 We welcome contributions from the community.
 If you would like to contribute, please follow our [contribution guidelines](CONTRIBUTING.md).